 - Resources can be pooled in a centralized or seldom in a decentralized manner in Cloud computing.
 On the other hand, resources are used in a decentralised manner in grid computing.

 - In grid infrastructure, the resources are limited while in the cloud there is a magnificent pool of resources.
 Grids can be made using cloud infrastructure.

-Cloud computing is emerging technology and is a successor of Grid computing.
+Cloud computing is emerging technology and is a descendant of Grid computing.
 Cloud computing provides real-time user-friendly services on a dedicated, high bandwidth internet connection and unlimited resources but its main disadvantage is that it needs a high-speed internet connection.
-Grids are heterogeneous, more loosely coupled and geographically distributed and better than traditional clusters.
+Grids are heterogeneous, loosely coupled and geographically distributed and better than traditional clusters.
 Although security could be a major issue while using grid computing.